Dev8683/pvsneslibwiki/Roadmap.md

 - Manage hblank
 - develop new driver to get more files format with sound engine
 - add new function getPaletteColor which will return the value from VRAM for the given color ID
+- add in snes rules the check on PVSNESLIB_DEBUG variable.
+If it exists, it will create automatically the temporary tree to store all steps executed during the build (.ps file, .asp, .asm...).
+It will be easier and quick to see the content of each files to debug it.